Group of Personal Friends: Recruitment and training

-GAP personnel were recruited from among current Socialist Party of Chile members who were recommended by party functionaries and met physical requirements.
+Following the expulsion of the MIR members of GAP, Friends were recruited from among Socialist Party of Chile members recommended by party functionaries and who met certain physical requirements.
 Selected members underwent a 15-day weapons and security training course in Cuba.

 GAP's capabilities were dismissed by Chilean Navy commander José Toribio Merino who wrote in his memoirs of a visit he made to Allende six days before the coup and recalled that "we found ourselves facing a fort, Disney movie style, an armed protected fortress ... a laughable show.
 What they were doing they took seriously ...
 They seemed like kids playing bandits".

+In popular culture

+In 2008, a memorial plaque was installed at the Edificio de la Intendencia Metropolitana de Santiago dedicated to Bruno the White and the other Friends who were arrested by the PDI, and later executed, while reinforcing La Moneda.

+Orlando Lagos' photograph of Allende exiting La Moneda on the day of the coup, flanked by Friends Héctor Daniel Urrutia Molina (nom de guerre "Miguel") and Luis Fernando Rodríguez Riquelme (nom de guerre "Mauricio") won the World Press Photo of the Year for 1974.
+Behind Allende in the photo is José Muñoz, captain of carabineros and commander of the presidential guard; Muñoz, the father of José Muñoz Alcoholado, remained at La Moneda following the withdrawal of his men.

+A 2008 documentary by Chilean filmmaker Claudia Serrano Navarro, Amigos Personales, chronicles the history of GAP.